isogeo/NetMonkey/README.md

 ## Development

-- Run `build.bat` to resolve NuGet dependencies beforehand, or the Visual Studio solutions will not load.
 - The `NetMonkey.Tests.sln` solution is meant to be used for development.
-This and other solutions are used by the build scripts.